fullstack-phoenix/lit/README.md

 ## Styling

-Lit depends on that you use Tailwind in your application.
-The generated codes has comes with utilitu classes.
+Lit depends on you using Tailwind in your application.
+The generated codes comes with utility classes.